ryukau/OfflineLimiter/README.md

                                         + attack * samplerate) at front, and 1286 at back.
 Theoretically, trimmed signal is no longer true-peak limited.
+  -m [ --memory ] arg (=1)              Memory warning threshold in GiB.
+When
+                                        estimated memory allocation exceeds
+                                        this value, prompt will show up.
+  --maxiter arg (=4)                    Maximum iteration count for additional
+                                        stage limiting.
+Sometimes the result of
+                                        true-peak limiting still exceeds the
+                                        threshold.
+It's hard to predict the
+                                        final sample-peak before donw-sampling.
+                                        (If you know the method, please let me know!)
+Therefore offlinelimiter applies
+                                        extra stage limiting in case of
+                                        insufficient limiting.
+Loop continues
+                                        until the final sample-peak becomes
+                                        below 0 dB, or iteration count reaches --maxiter.
   -a [ --attack ] arg (=0.0013333333333333333)
                                         Attack time in seconds.
   -s [ --sustain ] arg (=0.0013333333333333333)